Home » Things to do » Family Fun Days Out » Festivals

 Redcliffe Show fireworks

 There are some awesome shows to check out at the Redcliffe Show.
 Friday night and Saturday night will feature amazing fireworks from 8:30pm each night.
 There is also a fantastic ring program that occurs for the entire weekend.
-This ring program will feature a huge range of cars, BMX stunt riders and motocross riders.
+This ring program will feature a huge range of cars, BMX stunt riders, and motorcross riders.
 With all of this fast and furious action, it’s an experience that is not to be missed.

 One of the Redcliffe Show’s most famous competitions is its world championship wood chopping show.
 The wood chopping show brings burly woodchoppers from all over Queensland to compete to see who can hack down a huge log the fastest.
 It’s a thrilling competition for all who watch it.

 During the day, kids will love all of the fun and exciting shows on offer just for them.
-The pig racing, reptile kingdom, arts and crafts and roving entertainers are sure to put a smile on everyone’s face!
+The pig racing, reptile kingdom, arts and crafts, and roving entertainers are sure to put a smile on everyone’s face!

 Exhibitions

 The Redcliffe Show features a wide range of exhibitions.
-These include cattle, arts and crafts, woodcrafts, horticulture, a dog show and honey displays.
-Be sure to check out the section dedicated to school work from talented local students.
+These include cattle, arts and crafts, woodcrafts, horticulture, a dog show, and honey displays.
+Be sure to check out the section dedicated to schoolwork from talented local students.
 With so much talent on display, it’s worth a good look.

 How expensive is it?